Difference Between Ferrous and Non-Ferrous Metals

 As non-ferrous metals do not contain any traces of iron or its components or properties, they also lack magnetic properties in the metals.
 The metals tend to show tensile strength, but it is very low.

-Non-ferrous metals don’t have iron or its properties that is why they are less prone to the process of corrosion.
+Non-ferrous metals don’t have iron or its properties, which is why they are less prone to the process of corrosion.

-Examples of non-ferrous metals are – copper, aluminum, zinc, nickel, lead, tin, gold, silver, platinum, palladium, and many more.
-Aluminum metal is used in making auto parts for many appliances.
+Examples of non-ferrous metals are – copper, aluminium, zinc, nickel, lead, tin, gold, silver, platinum, palladium, and many more.
+Aluminium metal is used in making auto parts for many appliances.

 non ferrous metals